icopy-site/awesome/docs/awesome/awesome-bigdata.md

 Another group of technologies that can also be called "columnar databases" is distinguished by how it stores data, on disk or in memory -- rather than storing data the traditional way, where all column values for a given key are stored next to each other, "row by row", these systems store all *column* values next to each other.
 So more work is needed to get all columns for a given key, but less work is needed to get all values for a given column.

+The former group is referred to as "key map data model" here.
+The line between these and the [Key-value Data Model](#key-value-data-model) stores is fairly blurry.

+The latter, being more about the storage format than about the data model, is listed under [Columnar Databases](#columnar-databases).

 You can read more about this distinction on Prof. Daniel Abadi's blog: [Distinguishing two major types of Column Stores](http://dbmsmusings.blogspot.com/2010/03/distinguishing-two-major-types-of_29.html).